K56KShhu/topics-doubanSpider/README.md

 ## what next
 - add interactive system
-- be able to save the data as csv or something else (well, my brother doeen't know sql)
+- be able to save the data as csv or something else (well, my brother doesn't know sql)
 - improve the searthing speed